mattyhall/stompers/README.md

 So far it has only been tested with RabbitMQ, but it should work with other servers.
 I think.
 Maybe.

-For an example of use, go to [examples/basic.rs](https://github.com/mattyhall/stompers/blob/master/examples/basic.rs).
+For an example of use, go to [examples/basic/main.rs](https://github.com/mattyhall/stompers/blob/master/examples/basic/main.rs).

 ## TODO
 A list of things to do are available as a [Trello board](https://trello.com/b/bHOrED1w/stompers)

 ## Make
-To run the example, which will also make the library, run
+To build the library and the example.
+Run

-``make examples``
+    $ cargo build

+You can then run the example by doing

+    $ ./target/basic

 ## Things working
 * [ ] Connection